 Artists of the likes of Diavù (native of the area and founder of this street art project), Alice Pasquini, Beau Stanton, Dilkabear, Zelda Bomba and Gio Pistone have taken part in this project and managed to revamp this otherwise pretty uneventful neighborhood that never really attracted visitors.

 Now, it not only attracts visitors but also photographers and guided tours.
 I have been there many times and always like to go back and take more pictures from previously neglected angles.

-Often neglected and overshadowed by the most famous Santa Maria in Trastevere, Santa Cecilia in Trastevere Basilica is located in its semi-hidden namesake piazza.
-Quite unassumingly from outside, the interior is finely decorated and bears the final resting place of Santa Cecilia, the saint patron of music, whose body was translated here from the previous tomb in the Catacombs of St. Callixtus.
+Often neglected and overshadowed by the most famous Santa Maria in Trastevere, Santa Cecilia in Trastevere Basilica is located in its semi-hidden namesake piazza and is one of the places to visit in Trastevere.
+Quite unassumingly from the outside, the interior is finely decorated and bears the final resting place of Santa Cecilia, the saint patron of music, whose body was transferred here from the previous tomb in the Catacombs of St. Callixtus.